 Practitioners and authorities have been working to tackle the economic, legal, operational, and reputational risks implied with switching the reference rate in hundreds of thousands of contracts, issuing new contracts based on LIBOR, and updating risk management and IT procedures, to ensure a smooth transition.

-In cases where banks continue to use LIBOR in newly-issued contracts, their ability to function smoothly once LIBOR is discontinued will depend on clear fallback language that determines how the replacement of a discontinued rate would be handled.
+New GBP LIBOR issuance has now ceased.
+In cases where banks continue to use the other LIBORs in newly-issued contracts, their ability to function smoothly once LIBOR is discontinued will depend on clear fallback language that determines how the replacement of a discontinued rate would be handled.
 Updating existing contracts to include fallback language, or directly adjusting contracts to reference a new benchmark rate, may trigger a reassessment of the instrument under prevailing accounting standards.
 Any revaluation or reclassification of assets or liabilities that result from such a reassessment of contracts could have various impacts on the financial statements of banks.
 It could also trigger legal action from counterparties.

 This also has implications for buy-side firms, as new reference rates will have different values from the discontinued ones, triggering revaluations and cash flow adjustments.
 Given the size of the exposure to LIBOR, even the difference of a few basis points between the discontinued rate and the replacement rate could have a substantial impact on the value of contracts.
 Internal valuation models will need to be recalibrated on replacement rates.
 Asset managers will also need to establish where LIBOR has been used and determine how to deal with the valuation changes in an orderly manner.
 “Re-papering” contracts to integrate replacement rates requires substantial administrative work for asset managers—investment management agreements, as well as other fund documentation, often reference LIBOR for benchmarking purposes.